 The popularity of 5-year fixed mortgage rates in Alberta

 5-year mortgage rates are the most popular in both Alberta and across Canada for a reason.
 They sit in the middle of the most widely available mortgage term lengths (1 to 10 years) so they offer a balance of long term stability (with a fixed rate) and flexibility to change to a different mortgage type or provider in the short term.
-66% of all Canadian mortgages use 5-year mortgage terms, which speaks to their place as a kind of "Swiss Army Knife" of mortgages.
+60% of all mortgages closed with Ratehub.ca in 2020 were 5-year fixed mortgage terms, which speaks to their place as a kind of "Swiss Army Knife" of mortgages.

 Fixed rates are also more popular than the alternative option, variable rates.
 This is because, while variable rates can often be cheaper over time, fixed rates offer a level of certainty that variable rates cannot.
 With a fixed rate, you'll know exactly how much your mortgage payments will be each month, which is easier to budget for.

 This could be for many reasons.
-Albertan economies may more heavily rely on particular industries, or people in Edmonton and Calgary may move home less often.
-Whatever the reason, the popularity of fixed-rates in Alberta could be seen as a vote of confidence in the product.
+Albertan economies may rely more heavily on particular industries, or people in Edmonton and Calgary may move homes less often.
+Whatever the reason, the popularity of fixed rates in Alberta could be seen as a vote of confidence in the product.